moj-analytical-services/OPG/README_DEPUTYSHIP.md

 This is to answer the follwoing research question:
 **2. The trend in the number of new deputyship orders**

 This records are used to calculate how old are the people under active supervision in the historical data.
-So in other words.
-You can work out how old the person was when.
+So in other words, we can work out how old the person was when.

 In theory, these variables are used to identify all those cases with a complete record of all deputyships made, and you ought to be able to identify when the first order was made for that person, and in what year?
 So in other words, you ought to then be able to count how many new orders were made each year.
 The possible flaw with this has been, because there is often a delay in OPG recording in the legacy database (CASRAC), and when tried before with the current estimate of that figure, it is not clear how many order have been made in the last six months or 12 months for example, unless we have had to rely in the past on OPG giving us a separate account for that because it exists somewhere else on a separate database.